-The AL TIG also evaluates a non-preferred alternative, the Centennial Trail Boardwalk project.
-This alternative was evaluated in the AL TIG's RP III/EA but was not selected for implementation due to its cost relative to other alternatives considered.
+The AL TIG also evaluates a non-preferred alternative, the Centennial Trail Boardwalk project in this Final SRP.
+This alternative was originally evaluated in the AL TIG's RP III/EA but was not selected for implementation due to its cost relative to other alternatives considered.
 However, it remains a viable restoration alternative.